Immune-Boosting Foods For Every Age Group

 For your immune system to run at peak performance, your body needs a significant amount of essential vitamins and minerals.
 The best way to achieve this is by eating a diet rich in whole, unprocessed foods.

-But there is a category of “superfoods” — whole foods that offer maximum nutritional benefits with minimal calories — that are particularly great for boosting immunity.
+But there is a category of “superfoods” — whole foods that offer maximum nutritional benefits with minimal calories — that are particularly great supplements for boosting immunity.

 Most superfoods carry an abundance of the following essential building blocks for a strong immune system: